maikdonald/eltiempo/README.md

 # Eltiempo

-Be aware of the forecast in your city with the new Eltimpo gem
+Be aware of the forecast in your city with the new Eltiempo gem

 ## Installation